chase-kusterer/chase-kusterer.github.io/_pages/about.md

   @media (max-width: 800px){
     .tl-item .stem{ height: calc(var(--stem,110px) * .75); top:auto; } /* slightly longer stems on small screens */
   }

+  /* Make the main content column use the space that the sidebar used */ .layout--single .page__inner{
+  max-width: min(1600px, 96vw) !important;  /* was ~1100–1200px; bump it up */
+}

+.layout--single .page__content{
+  max-width: none !important;               /* let content fill the inner width */ }

+/* Some Minimal Mistakes builds use a grid for page + sidebar.
+   Ensure we’re not reserving a sidebar track. */ .layout--single .page{
+  display: block !important;                /* collapse any grid to a single column */ }
 </style>

 <figure style="margin:0;">